H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Boundary Hessian and estimates

 Finally, by Lemma \ref{lem_abstract} applied to the subadditive quantity $\sigma(B):=\|\nabla u\|_{L^2(\R^n_+\cap B)}^2$, the result follows. \end{proof}

-The following higher integrability result is of interest by itself, but it will be also needed in next section to control the $L^1$ norm of $u$ in a half-annulus by its radial derivative in~$L^1$.
+The following higher integrability result from \cite{CFRS} is of interest by itself but, in addition, it will be needed in next section to control, following the later paper~\cite{C22quant}, the $L^1$ norm of $u$ in a half-annulus by its radial derivative in~$L^1$.

-\begin{lemma}[\cite{CFRS}] Let $u\in C^\infty(\overline{B^+_{1}})$ be a nonnegative stable solution of $-\Delta u=f(u)$ in~$B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$.
+\begin{lemma}{\rm (\cite[Proposition 5.2]{CFRS})} Let $u\in C^\infty(\overline{B^+_{1}})$ be a nonnegative stable solution of $-\Delta u=f(u)$ in~$B^+_1\subset\R^n$, with $u=0$ on $\partial^0 B^+_1$.
 Assume that $f\in C^1(\R)$ is nonnegative and nondecreasing.

 Then,

 for some dimensional constants $\gamma>0$ and $C$. \end{lemma}

 \begin{proof}